-1) From aerial photos such as those found on the Melbourne 1945 website, here showing Westbreen Creek before it was put underground. (https://1945.melbourne/)
+1) From aerial photos such as those found on the Melbourne 1945, here showing Westbreen Creek.

 From maps showing where the main drains (MD) currently run.
-(Source: SES/ Moreland Council).
+(SES/ Moreland Council).

 From flood maps and topographical maps, the creeks lay in the lowest part of the landscape.